Generic Webhook

 Webhooks and Synchronous Webhooks

-When a request is sent to a Webhook Step in a running Cycle, a response is sent back straightaway confirming whether the request was accepted or not.
+When a request is sent to a Webhook Step in a running Cycle, a response is sent back immediately confirming whether the request was accepted or not.
 If it was accepted, Cyclr will go on to run the Cycle using the data it was given, but you won’t hear anything more about it.

-If you use a Webhook Step and a Synchronous Response Step in a Cycle, Cyclr is then able to receive a request through a Webhook Step as normal, but rather than just sending an “OK” response, it will keep the connection open and run through the rest of the Cycle.
-Once a Synchronous Response Step is reached, Cyclr will then send back a response.
-You can define what comes back in the response using the Synchronous Response’s Step Setup.
+It's then able to receive a request through a Webhook Step as normal, but rather than just sending an “OK” response straightaway, it will keep the connection open and run through the rest of the Cycle.

-We refer to this setup as a Synchronous Webhook.
+We refer to this setup as a “Synchronous Webhook”.

 Passing Control between Cycles